Patrick Hastings: The Case of the Hooded Man

-Power helped the police perform a sting operation, telling Seymour that the police knew what had happened and that the only way to save Williams was to dig up the gun and move it to somewhere more safe.
+Power helped the police perform a sting operation, telling Seymour that the police knew what had happened and that the only way to save Williams was to dig up the gun and move it to somewhere safer.
 When Seymour and Power went to do this, several policemen (who had been lying in wait) immediately arrested her and Power (who was released a few hours later).
 Seymour was in a poor condition both physically and mentally, and after a few hours she wrote and signed a statement which incriminated Williams.
 Power again helped the police, convincing Williams to meet him at Moorgate station, where Williams was arrested by the police and charged with the murder of Arthur Walls.
 Williams maintained that he was innocent of the murder and burglary.

 Williams' case came to trial on 12 December 1912 at Lewes Assizes, with Hastings for the defence.
 Despite a strong argument and little direct evidence against Williams, he was found guilty and sentenced to death.
 The case generated large amounts of publicity, as well as an appeal hearing at which Hastings demonstrated his legal skills.
 The case established him as an excellent barrister, particularly when it came to cross-examination.
 He was commended by both the initial judge, Arthur Channell, and the presiding judge hearing the appeal, Lord Alverstone, for his skill in his defence of Williams.
 The advertisement this case gave of his skills allowed him to move some of his practice from the county courts to the High Court of Justice, where his work slowly increased in value and size.